 South Africa is currently home to approximately 39% of Africa’s remaining 5,500 black rhinos and 93% of Africa’s remaining 17,000-19,000 white rhinos.
 South Africa’s poaching crisis is particularly shocking, but rhinos are being killed for their horns in every African country in which they live.
 If the poaching continues unabated, future generations will see rhinos through the eyes of our ancestors, as paintings on cave walls, instead of watching them living wild in the African bush.

 On my 2015 Africa Geographic Art Safari at Kariega Game Reserve in South Africa we saw Thandi, a white rhino and her young calf.
 Our guide told us the harrowing story of Thandi and how she survived being poached – left in agony with a large portion of her face destroyed after the poachers anaesthetized her and then hacked off her horn.
 No-one knew if she could survive but she was treated with skin grafts by the vet on the scene, Dr Will Fowlds, Project Co-ordinator for Wilderness Foundation Africa.
 Thandi’s recovery was astonishing and hopeful, especially as she is mother to a new generation of rhinos, but protecting rhinos is difficult, time consuming and very expensive.
-US$2000 from the sale of this painting will be donated to Wilderness Foundation Africa to support the dedicated people working to protect Africa’s amazing rhinos.
+US$2000 from the sale of this painting was donated to Wilderness Foundation Africa to support some of the dedicated people working to protect Africa’s amazing rhinos.